scott-anderson-wc/cs210pub/reading/OOP-inheritance.md

   `color` instance variable ourselves, but what if the parent changes the initialization code, say to check the color?
 Then we'd have to copy those changes to every child: very bad.
-* We have to specify that the child's prototype is a instance of `Shape`.
+* We have to specify that the child's prototype is an instance of `Shape`.
 Since each object inherits instance variables and methods from its prototype chain, we have to make sure that chain is correct.
 * Setting the child's prototype has the unwanted side-effect of changing